-344 Woodwind Methods 1 hour SP Even
+344 Woodwind Methods

 Students will learn the basic technique of playing woodwind instruments with an emphasis on a basic understanding, care, maintenance and effective teaching of the instruments.

 345 Band/Symphony Methods

 Students will learn methods and materials for developing comprehensive musicianship through instrumental music.
 Students will consider instrumental pedagogy and philosophy, instrumental repertoire and rehearsal techniques, methods for recruiting and organizing band and orchestral ensembles, budgeting, and program administration.